 Heading on a trip to Africa?
 A wildlife safari is likely the most photographic trip you will take in your life.
 Whether the animals are drinking from a waterhole, stalking their prey, nursing young ones, or (my personal favorite) acting like house cats rolled over waiting for you to pet their bellies, there is a photo opportunity around every corner!

 If you’re anything like me, you’ll return home with thousands (yes, several thousands) of photos.
-To help you make those shots the best they can be, here are a few photography tips I’ve picked up from my time on safari:
+To help you make those shots the best they can be, here are a few African safari photography tips:

 1. Rent a Lens

 The good ones are expensive!
 And, let’s be honest, how often do you require a 400mm lens?
 You can rent lenses prior to departure and take them with you or arrange for them to be waiting at your destination.
 I usually travel with two lenses: one for a shallow depth of field and one telephoto lens, both with either f/2.4 or f/2.8 for low light photography.

 When ordering your lenses, keep in mind the weight limit on your small aircraft flights!
 I have managed to sneak on all my photography equipment in the past, but I wouldn’t recommend this to others, as the airlines are strict and you may end up paying a hefty fee if you go over the weight limit.
 Depending on your safari itinerary, you may be able to rent lenses directly from your safari lodge, in which case you won’t have to worry about the weight.

 The right lens will help you get incredible shots like this from far away!
 Image: Kwando Lagoon Camp